-With millions of remote employers logging into work every day, you can guarantee many of them are using non-approved apps and services.
+With millions of employees in a “work from anywhere” model, you can guarantee many remote end users are using non-approved apps and services.
 It’s up to technology support then to see the full picture and learn from their employees’ perspectives.

 IT can aim higher and understand why their employees choose certain tools over others and still keep their company secure and employees happy and productive.